 All areas are most picturesque and appropriate to quench the photographic appetite.

-Activities to Do
+Activities to Do in Sar Pass Trek

 Trekking is the main operation on the Sar Pass.
 Camping, bird watching, and photography are other events.
 All of these villages through which you travel are far away.
 There’s also the most gorgeous experience by camping.
 The most incredible galaxy views can be experienced there.
 A total feeling of account will stay throughout the trek.
 Capture all the moments and panorama views of lifetime memory so that photographs can be taken whenever needed.
 Walking at the higher altitudes will make the trekking fascinating and you will meet several unique species of the Himalayas.

-How do I go?
+How do I go to Sar Pass?

 There are 3 distinct modes of trekking at the Kasol for the Sar Pass: